-The reader might note that in type $A{\infty}$ configurations are closely related to the 'Russian' notation for Young diagrams, cf. [VK, O].
+The reader might note that in type A{∞} configurations are closely related to the notation for Young diagrams favored in [VK, O].
+We will refer to this notation as the diagonal-centric notation (occasionally this is also called the 'Russian notation').

-For any $\lambda$ -tableau T we denote by $i^T$ the element
+For any λ -tableau T we denote by i^T the element